Tomb of Khajeh Rabie: History

-The tomb of Al-Rabi already existed at the site after his death, and it was also visited by the eight Imam, Ali ibn Musa al-Ridha.
+The tomb of Al-Rabi already existed at the site after his death, and it was also visited by the eighth Imam, Ali ibn Musa al-Ridha.
 The current mausoleum was completed in 1617 CE under the reign of Shah Abbas I. He ordered the construction of the mausoleum to be carried out under the recommendation and advice of the Shi'ite cleric Baha al-Din al-Amili.
 Later in 1726, the former Safavid governor of Astarabad, Fath-Ali Khan Qajar, was buried outside the mausoleum.

 Architecture

 The mausoleum building is octagonal in shape.
 Four large iwans are on the middle of each side on the exterior.
 Surrounding the mausoleum is a large garden.

 An 18 m dome, covered in turquoise tiles, tops the mausoleum.
 The tile work around the building is of matching colours.
 Inside the mausoleum, the tomb of Al-Rabi ibn Khuthaym is located underneath the large dome.
 There are also inscriptions written by calligraphers from the Safavid era, in the Thuluth and Bannai styles, located within the building.